At 4 years old, Nazifa hadn’t spent much time outside of the clay and straw hut where she lived.

 Operation Smile Ethiopia volunteer Ruth Emmanuel helped Sherab get Nazifa first aid care for the wound at the hospital and found them a place to stay for the night.

 Although the volunteer medical team was still in the country, Malin said that an immediate repair on the wound wouldn't be possible due to the trauma caused by the fall.
-Their best treatment plan was to clean the wound, let it heal and repair it during the next medical mission to Ethiopia.
+Their best treatment plan was to clean the wound, let it heal and repair it during the next medical program to Ethiopia.

 Six months later, Operation Smile returned to Jimma, which was even closer to Nazifa’s home in southwestern Ethiopia.

 This time, everything went smoothly for Nazifa.
-Passing her comprehensive health evaluation once again, she underwent her reparative surgery and not only left the mission with her father but a brighter future and a life free from bullying and social isolation.
+Passing her comprehensive health evaluation once again, she underwent her reparative surgery and not only left the program with her father but a brighter future and a life free from bullying and social isolation.

 Today, Nazifa spends most of her time playing with friends from her community.
 The bullying and teasing she once endured has come to an end, and she's enrolled in school, learning how to read and write for the first time.